Matej Čurko: Discovery and death

-In the spring of 2011, a young Swiss man by the name of Markus Dubach, who had contemplated suicide due to bullying at work place, posted an ad on the cannibal site where he asked for somebody to kill and eat him.
-Originally intended as a joke, he was surprisingly contacted by Čurko, who made an offer to do the job.
+In the spring of 2011, a young Swiss man by the name of Markus Dubach, who had contemplated suicide due to bullying at his work place, posted an ad on the cannibal site where he asked for somebody to kill and eat him.
+Originally intended as a joke, he was surprised to be contacted by Čurko, who made an offer to do the job.
 Overtaken by curiosity, Dubach kept in contact with his anonymous would-be killer, even sending him pictures of his legs and buttocks to show his athletic build.
 Much to Markus' shock, Čurko actually sent him pictures showcasing female body parts, as well as human meat being cooked in a pan.
 After this, he decided to contact the Swiss authorities, who did not believe him at first, but quickly changed their mind after seeing the messages between the two.

 The case was transferred over to their Slovak colleagues, and a special agent was quickly assigned to take Dubach's place in their meeting.
 Special armed forces were stationed around the meeting area, including a professional sniper, as information obtained by police suggested that the man was armed and very dangerous.
 Not long after, a man approached the agent.
 As he had a very casual appearance, he was mistaken for a tourist at first, but the man revealed himself to be the actual cannibal.
 At that moment, Čurko was ordered to stand down, but instead grabbed a gun from his belt and opened fire upon the agent, hitting him in the chest area. Čurko himself was also hit, his wound proving fatal after falling into a coma.

+In September 2017, Markus Dubach travelled to Slovakia, where he gave an interview to the newspaper Novy Cas, in which he told details about his encounter and his book about it.

-The full story is told in the book "Die Entscheidung - Begegnung mit einem Kannibalen", which the author Markus Dubach has published on 26 November 2017 (currently only german edition available).
+The full story is told in the book "Die Entscheidung - Begegnung mit einem Kannibalen", which the author Markus Dubach has published on 26 November 2017.